Please read on to find out about our data policy and rules and regulations for the 2020 special edition of the competition.

 Scoring the challenge

 - For each of the challenges 1 to 10 for which you submit an entry for part B you will be awarded a score, based on the accuracy of your best submission for that challenge and the order in which we receive the submissions.
-Accuracy will be measured using the Damerau-Levenshtein metric.
+For those of you who like this sort of thing (which is, it seems, perhaps unsurprisingly, quite a few of the Cipher Challenge officianados) sccuracy will be measured using the Damerau-Levenshtein metric.
 Time points will be based on a schedule published alongside the challenged.
 Accuracy is more important than speed, so we will use the lexicographic order on the pairs (accuracy, speed) to determine your position on the leaderboard.

-- The scores for Challenges 3B, 4B, 5B, 6B, 7B, 8B, and 9B will be aggregated to determine the Championship Leaderboard and to decide on the winners of the main prizes, who will be chosen from among those achieving the highest total scores.
+- The scores for Challenges 3B, 4B, 5B, 6B, 7B, 8B, and 9B will be aggregated to determine the Championship Leaderboard.

 - A solution will only be deemed to be correct if, disregarding the punctuation [and spacing], the deciphered plaintext (only involving the Roman characters A to Z is letter perfect as compared to our master solution.
 UPPER or lower case solutions will be treated the same.